nickdiorio/my-git-repo/README.md

 # Git and Github:
+Git is a distributed version control system (DVCS), where each developer has their own copy of the project and periodically pulls in other users changes and pushes their own.
+Github is a website that hosts git repositories and offers ways to interact with the repo.

+There are four core elements of Git version control to understand
+- The Working Directory
+- The Staged Snapshot
+- Committed Snapshots
+- Development branches

 ## Basic Git via the command line:
 1. Download git: https://git-scm.com/ and run the installer with the default components selected and just step through the installation.
 This means you don't need to change any of the options or selections.